094459/blog-2024/content/post/manage-context-rot.md

 **Introducing /knowledge**

-If you have been using tools like Amazon Q Developer in the IDE, you will know that you can use a feature called **"@workspace"** to provide additional information with your prompt.
+If you have been using tools like Amazon Q Developer in the IDE, you will know that you can use a feature called **@workspace** to provide additional information with your prompt.
 It works by indexing the files in your local workspace. [**/knowledge**](https://github.com/aws/amazon-q-developer-cli-autocomplete/pull/101) is a new beta/experimental feature that you can now test with the [latest update](https://github.com/aws/amazon-q-developer-cli-autocomplete/releases/tag/v1.12.2).
 This introduces a new tool within Amazon Q CLI, that allows you to create semantic indexes of directories and files, that are used to search and use information without consuming tokens in your context window.
 Those indexes are called **"knowledge bases"**.

 Lets take a look at how you get access to this so you can experiment yourself.
 If you have not already done so, we need to enable experimental mode within Amazon Q CLI.